-TMUS must provide the written determination to the parties simultaneously.
+At the conclusion of the investigation and the 10-day review period, the Title IX Coordinator shall review all written responses provided and create a final investigative report that fairly summarizes relevant evidence.
+The final determination report shall be sent to each party simultaneously within 10 days along with procedures for an appeal.
 The determination regarding responsibility becomes final either on the date that TMUS provides the parties with the written determination of the result of the appeal, if an appeal is filed, or if an appeal is not filed, the date on which an appeal would no longer be considered timely.
 The Title IX Coordinator is responsible for effective implementation of any remedies.